publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch19/m__us_usc_t19_s3110.md

     (b) __Public comment__

-        The Secretary of Commerce may, as appropriate, provide notice and reasonable opportunity for public comment as part of the study conducted under subsection (a) of this section.
+        The Secretary of Commerce may, as appropriate, provide notice and reasonable opportunity for public comment as part of the study conducted under subsection (a).

     (c) __Report__

-        The Secretary of Commerce shall, by no later than the date that is 1 year after August 23, 1988, submit to the Congress and the President a report on the findings and recommendations reached by the Secretary of Commerce as a result of the study conducted under subsection (a) of this section.
+        The Secretary of Commerce shall, by no later than the date that is 1 year after August 23, 1988, submit to the Congress and the President a report on the findings and recommendations reached by the Secretary of Commerce as a result of the study conducted under subsection (a).
 Such report shall be referred to the appropriate committees of the House of Representatives and of the Senate.

 ([Pub.
 L. 100–418, title I, § 1381][/us/pl/100/418/s1381], Aug.
 23, 1988, [102 Stat.
 1224][/us/stat/102/1224].)